https://jelly.mdhv.io/v1/star.gif?pid=uo3VeyQNPnxwI8Iev4BXmX6s6s9Q&src=mh&evt=hi

 Our substance misuse prevention efforts include:

-• Presenting information about the dangers of drugs and alcohol to students
+• Presenting information about the dangers of drugs and alcohol to students;

 Parents: Talk Early, Talk Often